Candle March (film): Critical response

 Candle March received positive reviews from critics.
-Mihir Bhanage of The Times of India rated the film 3 out of 5 stars and syas "Because of these two elements the film doesn’t feel lengthy.
+Mihir Bhanage of The Times of India rated the film 3 out of 5 stars and says "Because of these two elements the film doesn’t feel lengthy.
 The final monologue by Tejaswini Pandit hits all the right chords and is worth pondering upon".
 Ganesh Matkari of Pune Mirror wrote "the film has a capacity to disturb and the issues are very real.
 For this fact, and this fact alone, I will not hesitate in recommending it".
 A reviewer from Divya Marathi wrote "The candle march at the end of the film is not given much importance.
 Even so, while presenting the sensitive topic forcefully, there is not only the empty optimism that the mentality of the society should be changed, but also the direction of what and what changes should be made".
 Soumitra Pote of Maharashtra Times rated the film 2.5 out of 5 stars and wrote "The overall effort for this film is sincere.
 Due to increase in length, it crawls in the middle.
 His behavior makes him very childish at times.
 One thing is for sure that this movie is not just entertaining.
 The film makes its point firmly".